Rik Mayall: Death

-On 9 June 2014, Mayall died at his home in Barnes, Richmond-upon-Thames, London, following a sudden heart attack after a morning jog, at the age of 56.
+On 9 June 2014, Mayall died at his home in London, following a sudden heart attack after a morning jog; he was 56.
 His funeral took place on 19 June 2014, at St. George's Church in Dittisham, Devon.
 Among the attendees were Dawn French, Jennifer Saunders, Peter Richardson, Alan Rickman and Mayall's Young Ones co-stars Adrian Edmondson, Nigel Planer and Alexei Sayle, along with Young Ones co-writer Ben Elton.
-Edmondson also served as a pallbearer.
+Edmondson served as a pallbearer.
 In accordance with his wishes, he was buried on his family estate at Pasture Farm, East Allington, Devon.

 BBC Television director Danny Cohen praised him as a "truly brilliant" comedian with a unique stage presence, whose "fireball creativity" and approach to sitcom had inspired a generation of comedy stars.